llm-bible/llm-bible.github.io/_publications/taylor2022large.markdown

 bibkey: taylor2022large
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2211.09085v1"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'TACL', 'GPT', 'ACL']
+tags: ['GPT', 'TACL', 'Model Architecture', 'Reinforcement Learning', 'ACL']
 ---
 Information overload is a major obstacle to scientific progress.
 The explosive growth in scientific literature and data has made it ever harder to